 Mother ignited the engine, and it roared as it came to life.
 Max slightly flinched at the noise, her hands felt more and more rigid by the second, "I mean, you're a big girl.
 This is embarrassing.
 I never did this when I was your age."
-This was the first time she had seen Mother truly angry with her.
-All that venom was directed at her.
-Not Amara, like how it usually was, "Why'd you do it, what was the reason?"
+This was the first time she had seen usually was, "Why'd you do it, what was the reason?"